esr360/Kayzen-GS/README.md

 > Responsiveness can be disabled [(?)](#responsive)

-Kayzen GS columns are responsive out the box - the following breakpoint values have been defined to customize your layout - these values are completely flexible and customizable (see [Custom Configuration](#breakpoints)):
+Kayzen-GS columns are responsive out the box - the following breakpoint values have been defined to customize your layout - these values are completely flexible and customizable (see [Custom Configuration](#breakpoints)):

 * break-0: 0px,
 * break-1: 460px,